elliotwutingfeng/railrailrail/README.md

 - Preset configurations for all known stages of the MRT/LRT network, in the [TOML](https://toml.io) file format.
 - Customize every station-to-station travel time, interchange transfer time, and station dwell time, by editing the TOML config file directly.
 - Optionally enable walking routes between nearby stations.
 - Find the circuity ratio of a fastest route.
-The circuity ratio is the total distance travelled divided by the great-circle distance between origin station and destination station.
+The circuity ratio is the total distance travelled divided by the [great-circle (haversine) distance](https://en.wikipedia.org/wiki/Great-circle_distance) between origin station and destination station.
 Smaller circuity ratio implies a more direct and efficient route.

 ## Requirements